-People dream of studying at Harvard, Oxford, Stanford, and MIT, while others dream of studying, interning, or pursuing graduate studies at a Japanese university.
+People dream of studying at Harvard, Oxford, Stanford, and MIT; others dream of studying, interning, or pursuing graduate studies at some Japanese university.
 Japan appears 5 times in the ranking of the 100 best universities in the world, in addition to offering a wonderful culture and life to its citizens.
-In this article, we will explore the 20 best universities in Japan.
+In this article, we will get to know the 20 best universities in Japan.

 University in Japanese is known as 大学 (Daigaku).
 Did you know that by 2024, 30 Japanese people have been awarded the Nobel Prize?
 Of these, 12 received the Nobel Prize in Physics, 8 in Chemistry, 5 in Physiology or Medicine, 3 in Literature, and 2 in Peace.
-This shows how effective the universities in Japan are!
+This shows how effective Japan’s universities are!

 1. University of Tokyo (Todai)